elsergiovera/muten/README.md

 ## Install

-Download `muten.zip` from the latest release, extract anywhere, and run `muten.exe`.
+Download `muten.zip` from the [latest release](https://github.com/elsergiovera/muten/releases/latest), extract anywhere, and run `muten.exe`.

+Visit [muten.veraserg.io](https://muten.veraserg.io) for more info.

 ## How it Works